185 Shares in Broadcom Inc. (NASDAQ:AVGO) Purchased by Seelaus Asset Management LLC

-Seelaus Asset Management LLC bought a new position in Broadcom Inc. (NASDAQ:AVGO – Free Report) during the 4th quarter, Holdings Channel reports.
+Seelaus Asset Management LLC bought a new position in shares of Broadcom Inc. (NASDAQ:AVGO – Free Report) during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund bought 185 shares of the semiconductor manufacturer’s stock, valued at approximately $207,000.

-Other large investors also recently modified their holdings of the company.
-Rise Advisors LLC boosted its position in Broadcom by 76.5% during the 3rd quarter.
-Rise Advisors LLC now owns 30 shares of the semiconductor manufacturer’s stock valued at $25,000 after acquiring an additional 13 shares in the last quarter.
-Macroview Investment Management LLC bought a new stake in Broadcom during the 3rd quarter valued at approximately $29,000.
-BKM Wealth Management LLC bought a new stake in Broadcom during the 4th quarter valued at approximately $29,000.
-CKW Financial Group purchased a new position in shares of Broadcom during the fourth quarter valued at approximately $30,000.
-Finally, Indiana Trust & Investment Management CO purchased a new position in shares of Broadcom during the third quarter valued at approximately $32,000.
-76.43% of the stock is owned by institutional investors.
+A number of other hedge funds have also recently bought and sold shares of the company.
+State Street Corp grew its holdings in Broadcom by 5.0% during the first quarter.
+State Street Corp now owns 16,632,123 shares of the semiconductor manufacturer’s stock worth $10,670,149,000 after acquiring an additional 794,832 shares during the period.
+Morgan Stanley grew its holdings in Broadcom by 12.5% during the fourth quarter.
+Morgan Stanley now owns 5,878,874 shares of the semiconductor manufacturer’s stock worth $3,287,056,000 after acquiring an additional 651,014 shares during the period.
+Charles Schwab Investment Management Inc. grew its holdings in Broadcom by 11.6% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 4,682,635 shares of the semiconductor manufacturer’s stock worth $2,948,563,000 after acquiring an additional 488,405 shares during the period.
+Northern Trust Corp boosted its position in shares of Broadcom by 2.1% in the 3rd quarter.
+Northern Trust Corp now owns 4,655,402 shares of the semiconductor manufacturer’s stock valued at $3,866,684,000 after purchasing an additional 93,615 shares during the period.
+Finally, Nuveen Asset Management LLC boosted its position in shares of Broadcom by 4.4% in the 2nd quarter.
+Nuveen Asset Management LLC now owns 4,280,218 shares of the semiconductor manufacturer’s stock valued at $3,712,789,000 after purchasing an additional 179,272 shares during the period.
+76.43% of the stock is owned by institutional investors and hedge funds.

-Broadcom (NASDAQ:AVGO – Get Free Report) last announced its quarterly earnings results on Thursday, March 7th.
-The semiconductor manufacturer reported $10.99 EPS for the quarter, topping the consensus estimate of $8.95 by $2.04.
-Broadcom had a net margin of 29.93% and a return on equity of 47.71%.
-The business had revenue of $11.96 billion for the quarter, compared to analysts’ expectations of $11.79 billion.
-During the same quarter in the previous year, the company earned $9.83 EPS.
-The business’s quarterly revenue was up 34.2% compared to the same quarter last year.
-On average, sell-side analysts forecast that Broadcom Inc. will post 36.31 earnings per share for the current fiscal year.
+Broadcom (NASDAQ:AVGO – Get Free Report) last issued its quarterly earnings data on Thursday, March 7th.
+The semiconductor manufacturer reported $10.99 earnings per share for the quarter, beating analysts’ consensus estimates of $8.95 by $2.04.
+Broadcom had a return on equity of 47.71% and a net margin of 29.93%.
+The business had revenue of $11.96 billion for the quarter, compared to the consensus estimate of $11.79 billion.
+During the same period last year, the business earned $9.83 EPS.
+The firm’s revenue was up 34.2% compared to the same quarter last year.
+Equities research analysts predict that Broadcom Inc. will post 36.31 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Friday, March 29th.
-Shareholders of record on Thursday, March 21st were paid a $5.25 dividend.
-The ex-dividend date of this dividend was Wednesday, March 20th.
-This represents a $21.00 dividend on an annualized basis and a yield of 1.55%.
-Broadcom’s dividend payout ratio is currently 77.84%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, March 29th.
+Investors of record on Thursday, March 21st were paid a $5.25 dividend.
+This represents a $21.00 dividend on an annualized basis and a dividend yield of 1.55%.
+The ex-dividend date was Wednesday, March 20th.
+Broadcom’s payout ratio is 77.84%.

-In other news, Director Eddy W. Hartenstein sold 3,150 shares of the stock in a transaction that occurred on Tuesday, March 12th.
-The shares were sold at an average price of $1,290.34, for a total transaction of $4,064,571.00.
-Following the transaction, the director now directly owns 4,643 shares in the company, valued at $5,991,048.62.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-In related news, Director Kenneth Hao sold 9,160 shares of the firm’s stock in a transaction on Thursday, March 21st.
-The shares were sold at an average price of $1,388.13, for a total transaction of $12,715,270.80.
-Following the completion of the transaction, the director now owns 45 shares of the company’s stock, valued at $62,465.85.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director Eddy W. Hartenstein sold 3,150 shares of the firm’s stock in a transaction on Tuesday, March 12th.
-The shares were sold at an average price of $1,290.34, for a total transaction of $4,064,571.00.
-Following the sale, the director now owns 4,643 shares in the company, valued at approximately $5,991,048.62.
+In other Broadcom news, CEO Hock E. Tan sold 2,000 shares of Broadcom stock in a transaction that occurred on Tuesday, April 2nd.
+The stock was sold at an average price of $1,312.25, for a total value of $2,624,500.00.
+Following the transaction, the chief executive officer now directly owns 168,096 shares of the company’s stock, valued at approximately $220,583,976.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+In other Broadcom news, CEO Hock E. Tan sold 2,000 shares of Broadcom stock in a transaction that occurred on Tuesday, April 2nd.
+The stock was sold at an average price of $1,312.25, for a total value of $2,624,500.00.
+Following the transaction, the chief executive officer now directly owns 168,096 shares of the company’s stock, valued at approximately $220,583,976.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, Director Kenneth Hao sold 9,160 shares of Broadcom stock in a transaction that occurred on Thursday, March 21st.
+The stock was sold at an average price of $1,388.13, for a total value of $12,715,270.80.
+Following the completion of the transaction, the director now directly owns 45 shares in the company, valued at $62,465.85.
 The disclosure for this sale can be found here.
-Insiders have sold 27,310 shares of company stock worth $36,869,987 in the last three months.
+In the last ninety days, insiders have sold 27,310 shares of company stock valued at $36,869,987.
 Corporate insiders own 2.00% of the company’s stock.

 Broadcom Inc designs, develops, and supplies various semiconductor devices with a focus on complex digital and mixed signal complementary metal oxide semiconductor based devices and analog III-V based products worldwide.
 The company operates in two segments, Semiconductor Solutions and Infrastructure Software.